What is Automation Testing (Ultimate Guide to Start Test Automation)

 Automation testing is a Software testing technique to test and compare the actual outcome with the expected outcome.
 This can be achieved by writing test scripts or using any automation testing tool.
-Test automation is used to automate repetitive tasks and other testing tasks which are difficult to perform manually.
+Test automation is used to automate repetitive tasks and other testing tasks that are difficult to perform manually.

 Do you want to start the automation test on your project but are you struggling with the most basic steps as mentioned below:

-• How to select the best and right automation tool?
+- How to select the best and right automation tool?

-• How to develop scripts effectively?
+- How to develop scripts effectively?

-• How to execute and maintain test scripts?
+- How to execute and maintain test scripts?

-• And finally what are the best practices that you need to follow for successful automation testing?
+- Finally, what are the best practices that you need to follow for successful automation testing?

 Automation End-to-end Process: